 In March 2023 a Medicare rebate was introduced for people aged 0-25 years seeking diagnosis of complex neurodevelopmental disorders and disabilities, including autism.

 To receive the rebate you need a GP to refer you to a paediatrician or psychiatrist.
+The paediatrician or psychiatrist then refers you onto allied health practitioners for assessment.

 Which is great in theory, but just means more people are trying to get in to see a paediatrician and psychiatrist for an initial referral.
 And we all know that’s near on impossible.